chef/chef-web-docs/snapshots/release_analytics/source/install_analytics.rst

    .. note:: .. tag chef_license_reconfigure_analytics

-             Starting with Chef Analytics 1.4.0, the :doc:`Chef MLSA <chef_license>` must be accepted when reconfiguring the product.
+             Starting with Chef Analytics 1.4.0, the Chef MLSA must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``opscode-analytics-ctl reconfigure --accept-license`` to automatically accept the license.

              .. end_tag